aspose-total/Aspose.Total-Products/total/en/cpp/conversion/mhtml-to-flatopc/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export MHTML to FLATOPC" h2="Render MHTML to FLATOPC within C++ applications without requiring any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert MHTML to FLATOPC?</h2>

+MHTML (MIME HTML) is a web page archive format used to save web pages for offline viewing.
+It is a combination of HTML code and resources such as images, audio, and video.
+FLATOPC is a file format used to store documents in an open XML format.
+It is a compressed, XML-based file format used to store documents and graphics.
+Converting MHTML to FLATOPC can help to reduce the size of the file, making it easier to store and share.

+<h2>How Aspose.Total Helps for MHTML to FLATOPC Conversion?</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries allows C++ developer to convert MHTML to FLATOPC in two simple steps.
-Firstly, you can use [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/) API to convert MHTML file format to DOC.
-Secondly, by using advanced Word Document Processing API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOC to FLATOPC.
+Aspose.Total for C++ is a suite of file format automation libraries that allows C++ developers to easily convert MHTML to FLATOPC.
+It includes two powerful APIs, Aspose.PDF for C++ and Aspose.Words for C++, which can be used to convert MHTML to FLATOPC in two simple steps.
+Firstly, Aspose.PDF for C++ API can be used to convert MHTML file format to DOC.
+Secondly, Aspose.Words for C++ API can be used to export DOC to FLATOPC.
+Aspose.Total for C++ is a comprehensive suite of file format automation libraries that can be used to convert MHTML to FLATOPC quickly and easily.
+It is a reliable and cost-effective solution for C++ developers who need to convert MHTML to FLATOPC.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}